 We're equally passionate about research as we are education, and you will have internationally-renowned research academics working with you throughout your course.
 The University of Warwick was ranked seventh overall among UK research universities in the most recent research assessment exercise, with our researchers successfully working in the fields of Health Sciences, Clinical Trials and Biomedical Sciences.

 Warwick open days give you the chance to meet staff and students, visit the Medical School, tour the campus and get a real feel for life at Warwick.
 We normally hold four open days a year, in June and October.
 We have no more open day events planned for the rest of 2022 however you can still get in touch with our course teams on email@example.com if you have any queries and you are thinking of applying for one of our undergraduate courses.

-Please note we hold separate open days for our MB ChB medicine programme.
+Please note we hold separate open days for our MB ChB graduate-entry medicine programme.

 Life at Warwick